kkredit/gvsu-acs/README.md

 Per [StackOverflow](https://stackoverflow.com/questions/15844905/how-to-stop-google-indexing-my-github-repository) and
 GitHub's [robots.txt](https://github.com/robots.txt) file, only the `master` (and now, maybe `main`) branch of repositories gets indexed by search engines.
-I moved from `master` to `main` in order for future students to not be able to find my solutions so easily.
+I moved to `primary` in order for future students to not be able to find my solutions so easily.

 ## License